spectra-cluster/spectra-cluster-cli/README.md

 # spectra-cluster-cli
-This is a stand-alone implementation of the [PRIDE Cluster](https://www.ebi.ac.uk/pride/cluster) algorithm.
-It is based on the [spectra-cluster](https://github.com/spectra-cluster/spectra-cluster) API and uses a highly similar logic as the Hadoop implementation [spectra-cluster-hadoop](https://github.com/spectra-cluster/spectra-cluster-hadoop).
+This is a stand-alone implementation of the new updated [PRIDE Cluster](https://www.ebi.ac.uk/pride/cluster) algorithm.
+It is based on the [spectra-cluster](https://github.com/spectra-cluster/spectra-cluster) API and uses a highly similar logic as the Hadoop implementation [spectra-cluster-hadoop](https://github.com/spectra-cluster/spectra-cluster-hadoop) used to build the [PRIDE Cluster](https://www.ebi.ac.uk/pride/cluster) resource.

+This is a completely re-developed version of the original PRIDE Cluster algorithm and, among other optimisations, uses a probabilistic similarity metrics instead of the normalised dot-product.

 __WARNING__: This software is still in beta phase.
 We do expect it to still have several bugs.
 Bug reports are highly welcome!
 Just submit in [issue](https://github.com/spectra-cluster/spectra-cluster-cli/issues) to let us know.